brbbrb/live-earthquake-visualization/README.md

-# Earthquakes World Map
+# Live Earthquake Map

 ![1-Logo](Images/earthquake_header.jpeg)

 ## Background

 The USGS (United States Geological Survey) is responsible for providing scientific data about natural hazards, among other things.
-This project utilizes a combination of Leaflet, D3, and HTML to create a web-based visualization of earthquakes around the world.
+This project utilizes a combination of Leaflet, D3, and HTML to convert GeoJSON data from the USGS feed into a web-based visualization of earthquakes around the world from the past 7 days.

 ## Deployment Link